WHAT TO DO WHEN YOU ARE IN TROUBLE AT WORK

 Q. My performance is not what it needs to be for me to feel secure in my job.
 I am in a state of constant worry about my struggle with loan processing concepts and my inability to keep up.
 What should I do before I am in trouble at work?

 A. This is a common problem for many loan processors.
 Often times, processors are hired in times of transition or crisis and expected to “catch on” very quickly.
 If thorough training is not provided, the loan processor’s performance begins to suffer almost immediately.
 Soon, the processor becomes the Fall Guy (or Fall Gal) for internal problems that existed long before their arrival.
-In the past, we have encountered a custom training client who had serious operational issues that were mistaken for loan processing problems.
+In the past, we encountered a custom training client who had serious operational issues that were mistaken for loan processing problems.
 Unfortunately, no amount of loan processor training could adequately address the changes that were required for that business to thrive.

 If you find yourself in this situation, what should you do?
 There many viable options.
 Choose one that enables you to stay true to yourself.
-Take the action on the choice that will preserve your physical and mental health and your financial stability.
+Take action on the choice that will preserve your physical and mental health and your financial stability.
 Here are a few suggestions to help you transcend this dilemma:

 The more creative you are, the easier it will be to accelerate your career as a loan processor.
-Many students reported starting out as a secretary, a receptionist, an assistant or a set-up person just to get a foot in the door.
+Many students reported starting out as a secretary, a receptionist, an assistant or a set-up person just to get their foot in the door.
 Once a loan processing position opened, they registered for CMP training to enhance their knowledge for both the interview process and the new job.
-The possibilities are endless when you certain that you have what it takes.
+The possibilities are endless when you are certain that you have what it takes.

 Check out our website for more complimentary loan processing career tips and tools.
 For tips on analyzing paystubs, credit, title reports and other loan file documents, join us for our Loan Processing Solutions class.
 Visit our website to learn more.
 Be sure to subscribe to our YouTube channel at http://www.youtube.com/user/MortgageTraining and connect with us on Facebook.